blechschmidt/massdns/README.md

   -q  --quiet            Quiet mode.
       --rcvbuf           Size of the receive buffer in bytes.
       --retry            Unacceptable DNS response codes.
-                         (Default: All codes but OK or NXDOMAIN) -r  --resolvers        Text file containing DNS resolvers.
+                         (Default: All codes but NOERROR or NXDOMAIN) -r  --resolvers        Text file containing DNS resolvers.
       --root             Do not drop privileges when running as root.
 Not recommended.
   -s  --hashmap-size     Number of concurrent lookups.
 (Default: 10000)